Last Updated on

 4. Emotional Reasons

 When a baby feels distraught or unhappy, he is more likely to swing his arms and legs in the air.
-As a result, she might end up scratching her face.
+As a result, he might end up scratching his face.
 When children feel frustrated, they scratch their face as a form of coping mechanism.
 You have to take note of their emotional cues and see what triggers them.
 Just spend more time with your baby and keep an eye on him.

 Tips to Prevent Your Baby From Scratching His Face